-Time period Coverage Data requirements/calculation Data sources At the time of the assessment.
+Time period Coverage Data requirements/ calculation Data sources At the time of the assessment.
 CG.
-Comprehensiveness, frequency, and timeliness of reconciliation undertaken by each major revenue-collection entity and involving aggregate amounts of assessments/charges, collections, arrears, and transfers to (and receipts by) the Treasury or other designated agencies Entities/revenue authorities collecting CG revenue Treasury or other designated revenue recipients Central Bank
+Comprehensiveness, frequency, and timeliness of reconciliation undertaken by each major revenue-collection entity(ies).
+It relates to aggregate amounts of assessments/charges, collections, arrears, and transfers to (and receipts by) the Treasury or other designated agencies.
+Entities/revenue authorities collecting CG revenue.
+Treasury or other designated revenue recipients.
+Central bank.